hazelcast/hazelcast-cpp-client/README.md

     map.replace("key", "value", "newvalue");
 ```

 #### 7.4.1.1.
-Using IMap Non-Blocking Async Methods
+Using imap Non-Blocking Async Methods
-Hazelcast IMap provides asynchronous methods for more powerful operations like batched writing or batched reading.
+Hazelcast imap provides asynchronous methods for more powerful operations like batched writing or batched reading.
 The asynchronous methods do not block but return immediately with an `ICompletableFuture` interface.
 You can later query the result of the operation using this interface or you can even provide a callback method to be executed on the user executor threads when the response to the call is received.

 An `Imap::putAsync` usage example is shown below: